scottcc/ModSecurity.wiki.scottcc/Compilation-recipes-for-v3.x.md

 cd /usr/local/opt/
 git clone https://github.com/SpiderLabs/ModSecurity-nginx

-# NOW edit the brew nginx formula to have two chunks added:
+# NOW edit the brew nginx formula to have two chunks added (brew edit nginx)
     option "with-modsecurity", "Compile with v3 ModSecurity module"

-# then later near the bottom:
+# then later near the bottom, add a chunk that detects this and adds the module
     if build.with? "modsecurity"
         args << "--add-module=/usr/local/opt/ModSecurity-nginx"
     end

-# NOW, one builds that like:
+# Use homebrew to build it from source with the new argument you just added:
 brew install -vd --build-from-source nginx --with-modsecurity
+# You should see in the output somewhere that it "found /usr/local/modsecurity", or close to that.

 # TEST that with (make sure you see "--add-module=/usr/local/opt/ModSecurity-nginx" in there, likely at end)
 nginx -V